JenniferShola/JenniferShola.github.io/_posts/2020-10-19-principles-to-learn-by.md

   - Advice
 tags:
    - Open AI Scholars Program
-   - advice
+   - Advice
-   - exploration
+   - Exploration
-   - code first
+   - Code First
-   - sprints
+   - Sprints
 ---
 I could organize a learning schedule for the [Open AI Scholars](https://openai.com/blog/openai-scholars-spring-2020/) program... but that would take time away that could be spent learning and executing.
 To maximize my efforts in development, I've decided to take a different approach from how I historically study.